sushil-bhattacharjee/SSLcert/steps_to_create_ssl.md

 4. Combine the certificate (`mydomain.crt`) and private key (`mydomain.key`) into a single `.pem` file:

    ```bash
    cat mydomain.crt mydomain.key > mydomain.pem
    ```

+### Optionally generate the pem

+To create a PEM certificate bundle, copy certificates in reverse order, omitting the final SSL certificate:

+Root.crt is the root certificate

+Intermediate1.crt is the intermediate certificate 1

+Intermediate2.crt is the intermediate certificate 2

+My_certificate.crt is the final requested SSL certificate

+### Create a certificate bundle mychain.ca-bundle in Linux

+catIntermediate2.crt  Intermediate1.crt Root.crt > mychain.pem

+### Create a certificate bundle mychain.ca-bundle in Windows

+copyIntermediate2.crt +  Intermediate1.crt + Root.crt mychain.pem

 ### 5. Convert Between Formats